 “A number of the programs will have to be rebuilt from the ground up again,” Blumhorst continued.

-Some volunteers, such as 23-year-old Azura FairChild, returned to the U.S. without a home to stay in or family to stay with.
-Returned volunteers were directed to self-quarantine for 14 days once they reached the U.S. This posed a challenge for FairChild, who grew up in foster care.
+Some volunteers, such as a 23-year-old who asked their name be withheld, returned to the U.S. without a home to stay in or family to stay with.
+Returned volunteers were directed to self-quarantine for 14 days once they reached the U.S. This posed a challenge for the volunteer, who grew up in foster care.

-“The fact you are saying I have to find somewhere to quarantine for 14 days — that is not possible in my situation,” FairChild said.
+“The fact you are saying I have to find somewhere to quarantine for 14 days — that is not possible in my situation,” the volunteer said.
 “We put pressure on them for those of us who do not have the traditional family narrative, that you need to support us more.”

-The Peace Corps paid for FairChild to self-quarantine in a hotel in New Orleans for two weeks, and she is now staying with friends while she searches for work.
+The Peace Corps paid for this volunteer to self-quarantine in a hotel in New Orleans for two weeks, and they are now staying with friends while they search for work.

 The organization is providing returned volunteers with monthly “readjustment allowances,” which range from $375 to $475, in addition to an emergency evacuation allowance.
 The stipends will continue to be paid for the number of remaining months that volunteers were scheduled to serve, not exceeding 12 months.
 Returned volunteers are no longer eligible for health insurance through the Peace Corps and cannot receive federal unemployment benefits since they were not considered employees.